jobarjo/api-movie/README.md

 This service consists of the following stack(s):

 - ecr.yml: deploys an ECR repository for hosting the image of the service
-- ecs.yml: deploys the API service
+- ec2.yml: deploys the API service inside of an EC2 instance

 ## Depedencies